Last Updated: Monday, July 31st, 2023

 There is a separate Design Requirements for Developers document that you should review if you are planning to build a completely new website or do a notable rebuild or redesign of an existing website.

-Questions about this document may be directed to the IAC web developer.
+Questions about this document may be directed to the college's web developer.

 Accessibility is the process of making electronic materials perceivable and usable by people with disabilities.
 Materials (including documents, videos, websites, discussion forums, etc.) are accessibility compliant when they have been structured according to widely recognized specifications.

-With Georgia Tech receiving federal funding, all colleges, schools, research centers and other departments and divisions of the institute must adhere to Section 508 accessibility standards with their websites and other online materials, which require the use of WCAG 2.0 Level AA specifications.
+With Georgia Tech receiving federal funding, all colleges, schools, research centers and other departments and divisions of the institute must adhere to Section 508 accessibility standards with their websites and other online materials, which requires the use of WCAG 2.1 Level AA specifications.

 Please review the College Web Accessibility Primer for detailed information on how to ensure that your web content meets accessibility requirements.